“Compassion is a foundation for sharing our aliveness and building a more humane world.” – Martin Lowenthal

 Finally, focus on your whole body.
 Each time you breathe, focus on the word “Relax.”
 Imagine your body becoming a bit more relaxed with every breath.
 Practice this breath for a few minutes.

-End the exercise by taking a deep breath, moving your body around a little, and noticing how your body feels now, especially in comparison to how it felt when you began.
+End the exercise by taking a deep breath, moving your body around a little, and notice how your body feels now, especially in comparison to how it felt when you began.
 Allow yourself to be grateful for your body, and for your body to be grateful for the special attention and release it just received.
 When you are ready, get up and go about your day feeling a bit more relaxed.

 You can read this exercise in full in this PDF on page 40.